victorlobe/CyRepoLoader/README.md

 - [ ] Compare Repos with local files
 - [ ] Add a remote function for headless servers
 - [ ] Support for Installer.app repos
+- [ ] Fix repos with weird Structure
+- [ ] Make the whole App more stable and cleaner

 ## 🐞 Known Bugs